 For summer 2020, we received approximately 150 project submissions and 200 student applicants.
-Students major in a variety of subjects, such as business management, biochemistry, economics, political science, cognitive science, computer science, finance and psychology.
-Startups, about 70% of which are located in Greater Cleveland, range from business-to-business software companies to real estate, educational technology, consumer products and services, and well beyond.
+Participating students majored in a variety of subjects, such as business management, biochemistry, economics, political science, cognitive science, computer science, finance and psychology.
+Startups, about 70% of which were located in Greater Cleveland, ranged from business-to-business software companies to real estate, educational technology, consumer products and services, and well beyond.

-Projects include building a software platform for supply chains, conducting market research, producing promotional videos and engaging in graphic design work, among many other opportunities.
-Students commit a minimum of 10 hours of work per week, for about six weeks and are compensated with a $500 stipend.
-Students are enrolled in Post-Graduate Planning & Experiential Education’s Practicum, which will provide staff support, transcript notation, as well as complementary programming throughout the summer to foster a cohort experience.
+Projects included building a software platform for supply chains, conducting market research, producing promotional videos and engaging in graphic design work, among many other opportunities.
+Students committed a minimum of 10 hours of work per week, for about six weeks and were compensated with a $500 stipend.
+Students enrolled in Post-Graduate Planning & Experiential Education’s Practicum, which provided staff support, transcript notation, as well as complementary programming throughout the summer to foster a cohort experience.
 Email email@example.com for more information.